 It’s easy to play around with those fance sliders in your app or editing programm.
 Please do everyone a favor and don’t overdo it.
 Nothing looks more beginner than a too colourful and to overdone image.
 If you are unsure, let someone else check it and on a different screen (yes, screens vary, too).
 If you are using Lightroom: Please be careful with the clarity slider, too – it easily ads ghost artefacts where you don’t want them to be.

-„The sun is so bright now at lunch“ – Shoot when the light is good
+„The sun is so beautifully bright now at lunch“ – Shoot when the light is good

 Midday is your enemy in most of landscape photography.
 As a digital sensor works much different than the human eye, avoid shooting at bright sunlight during midday at all costs.
 Shadows are harsh and colours weak.
 There is a reason why most landscape photographers choose sunrise and sunset times.
 I know it’s not the easy way, but that’s exactly why those pictures might be better than yours from your lunchbreak.
 If you need to shoot during the day, rather choose a day with „bad weather“ with less hard contrasts.
 Bonus tip: Professional photographers use the daytime to relax, edit images and explore new photo spots.